 Preparation: 10 minutes

 Serves: 1 – 2 depending on how it is served

 - 2.5 oz.
 (2 – 2 ½ cups packed) Arugula

 - ½ can of White Beans, rinsed and drained (Cannellini or Northern beans can be used and 1 can is 15 ounces)

-- 1 tbsp. sliced Red Onion, about ¼ small Onion
+- 1 tablespoon sliced Red Onion, about ¼ small Onion

-- 1 ½ tbsp. fresh Lemon Juice, about ½ Lemon (adjust to taste, the dressing is lemony)
+- 1 ½ tablespoon fresh Lemon Juice, about ½ Lemon (adjust to taste, the dressing is lemony)